A Symplectic Instanton Homology via Traceless Character Varieties: Introduction

 Unfortunately, there are difficult technical issues that make the Atiyah-Floer conjecture challenging to prove.
 The principal issue is that $M(\Sigma_g)$ is not a smooth manifold, preventing one from defining Lagrangian Floer groups in a straightforward way.
 Salamon and Wehrheim \cite{salamon-af,salamon-wehrheim,wehrheim-af} have initiated a program to understand and prove the Atiyah-Floer conjecture, but the problem remains open.

-The purpose of the present article is to move towards a better understanding of the interplay between instanton homology and Lagrangian Floer theory by considering a suitable modification of the relevant $\SU(2)$-character varieties that prevents the existence of singularities.
-Although the resulting Lagrangian Floer homology is no longer equal to Floer's instanton homology, even for $S^3$, a suitable modification of instanton homology due to Donaldson appears to be the partner for our theory in a variant of the Atiyah-Floer conjecture.
+The purpose of the present work is to move towards a better understanding of the interplay between instanton homology and Lagrangian Floer theory by considering a suitable modification of the relevant $\SU(2)$-character varieties that prevents the existence of singularities.
+Although the resulting Lagrangian Floer homology is no longer equal to Floer's instanton homology, even for $S^3$, a suitable modification of instanton homology due to Kronheimer and Mrowka \cite{yaft} appears to be the partner for our theory in a variant of the Atiyah-Floer conjecture.

 The idea of our construction is roughly the following.
 Let $Y$ be a closed, oriented $3$-manifold and $\Sigma_g$ a genus $g$ Heegaard surface in $Y$, so that $Y = H_\alpha \cup_{\Sigma_g} H_\beta$ for two genus $g$ handlebodies $H_\alpha$, $H_\beta$.
 Now, choose a point $z \in \Sigma_g$ and in a small neighborhood of $z$, remove a regular neighborhood of a $\theta$-graph (\emph{i.e.} a graph with two vertices and three edges connecting them) from $Y$, where the $\theta$-graph is embedded so that each edge intersects $\Sigma_g$ once and each handlebody $H_\alpha$, $H_\beta$ contains one of the vertices.
 Write $\Sigma_g^\theta$, $H_\alpha^\theta$, and $H_\beta^\theta$ for the intersections of the pieces of the Heegaard decomposition with the complement of this $\theta$-graph.